 Imagine shared hosting as living in an apartment where you’ve got to share places like the pool, backyard, or a parking lot. during this case, your site will share equivalent resources, like CPU, disc space, and memory with other users who are on a similar shared hosting server.

-Shared hosting is that the cheapest option among all.
+Shared hosting is the cheapest option of all.
 Unfortunately, your site may need limited bandwidth and can get slow when there’s a lot of traffic crowding websites on a similar server as you’re.

 You can enjoy the pool when it’s not crowded, yet you continue to got to anticipate when everyone goes in, and things get cramped — shared hosting may be a lot like that.

 - You’re building a blog or personal site.

 - Want to create a small to average-sized company website.

 - Often has less bandwidth and storage than VPS.

 - Is at risk of errors when there’s high traffic.

 - You have limited access to the back end.